MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-mega-hack-how-to-download-install.md

 3. Set the version to **v8.0-alpha**.
 4. Press **Install**.

-If you need help, you can [contact Absolute for support](https://absolllute.com/).
+If you need help, you can [contact Absolute Mods Ltd for support](https://absolllute.com/).

+---